 - In re SIFMA (Securities and Exchange Commission) – counsel for trade association at a week-long adversarial hearing and appeal in a challenge to stock exchange fees.

 - In re NII Securities Litigation (E.D.
-Va.) – representing officers in putative securities fraud class action.
+Va.) – defense counsel for officers in securities fraud class action.

 - Anthony Williams et al. v.
 Duke Energy (S.D.
 Ohio) – defense counsel in a class action arising out of the deregulation of Ohio electricity rates.

 - Clear Channel v.
-City of Baltimore (D. Md.) – representing plaintiff in First Amendment challenge to municipal sign ordinance.
+City of Baltimore (D. Md.) – plaintiff’s counsel in First Amendment challenge to municipal sign ordinance.

 - Counsel for a pharmaceutical distributor in a breach-of-contract dispute in Kentucky state court.

 Appeals that Ben has handled include:

 - Groves v.
 United States (4th Cir.) – lead appellate counsel in successful due-process challenge to a civil forfeiture order.

 - O’Neal v.
 United States (D.C.
 Cir.) – argued as court-appointed as amicus curiae in criminal bank-fraud appeal.